Maximizing Asynchronicity in Event-based Neural Networks: Method

 \section{Method}

-Our framework's design leverages the event-language analogy.
-We first analyze their commonalities and distinctions.
-On one hand, events and language are similar in their (i) \textbf{sequential nature} and (ii) \textbf{incremental manner} of context contribution.
+Our framework leverages the event-language analogy, and we first analyze their similarities and distinctions.
+On one hand, events and language are similar in their (i) \emph{sequential nature} and (ii) \emph{incremental manner}.
 Events convey local intensity changes, similar to language tokens that incrementally build the context (Figure \ref{fig:language}).
-On the other hand, key distinctions exist in their (i) \textbf{information density} and (ii) \textbf{spatial locality}.
+On the other hand, key distinctions exist in their (i) \emph{information density} and (ii) \emph{spatial locality}.
 An individual language token has explicit semantics.
 In contrast, events only record pixel-level intensity changes and require temporal aggregation to become informative.

-As shown in Figure \ref{fig:architecture}, our A2S framework first transforms events into tokens and embeds them with their spatial and temporal attributes.
-These embeddings are then asynchronously encoded into representations.
-The representations are learned via self-supervision during training and are generated event-by-event at inference for real-time downstream applications.
+As illustrated in Figure \ref{fig:architecture}, our A2S framework first transforms raw events into tokens and embeds them with their spatial and temporal attributes.
+These embeddings are then asynchronously encoded into features by the RWKV-6-based encoder.
+The features are learned via SSL during training and are generated event-by-event at inference for real-time downstream applications.